 It is not about building unique products, but building products uniquely that no one else dared to build so

-Any new product that is ever conceived should pass the belief test, everything else that we have seen (business review, business pitch, and new product approval) until now are mere transactional.
+Any new product that is ever conceived should pass the belief test, everything else that is associated with the conceptualization of the new product (idea validation, product-market fit, business review, and new product approval) are mere transactional.
 Product Manager had to take care of those transactional items as well, but passing belief test will hold the key for the new product success as it will transform the entire new product development from a transactional engagement into a relational engagement.
 How does entering into a relational engagement makes any difference?

 Transactional vs relational engagement

 Simon Sinek thoughts on ‘Start with WHY’ are very profound that it should find its place in identifying the belief behind the new product.
 When Product Manager embarks on the journey of building the new product – (s)he should start her journey with a belief that lays the foundation for building the new product, a foundation that succinctly articulates why are we building the new product both from the perspective of Organization and customers.
 Product Manager should articulate the bigger purpose of building the new product, through creating a vision of the world that does not exist yet.
 The vision that can unambiguously communicate how the new product will transform lives of customers thereby helping the Organization scale greater height.

 Simon Sinek has talked about 3 levels of engagement How?
 What? and Why? as part of his Golden Circle concept that explains each level of engagement.

 When the focus is only on WHAT the new product does? and HOW does it does?
 The Organization is creating a transactional engagement among all stakeholders both internally and externally sans any purpose.